Altinn/altinn-studio-docs/content/technology/helm/_index.md

 |   +-- Chart.yaml
 |   +-- values.yaml

-The `Chart.yaml`-file contains information about the chart, like the name, version and maintainers. `values.yaml`-file contains different values.
+The `Chart.yaml`-file contains information about the chart, like the name, version and maintainers.
-The values that is defined in values are accessable in the templates.
-So different environment variables can be defined the values.
+The `values.yaml`-file contains different values.
+These values are accessable in the templates.
+So different environment variables can be defined in the values.
 Values can also be overwritten when running a upgrade or install of the chart.

-The files in the `templates`-folder becomes populated with the values, and sent til the kubernetes clusters as the name of the files.
-So `deployment.yaml` should create a deployment in kubernets.
+The files in the `templates`-folder becomes populated with the values, and sent to the kubernetes clusters as the name of the files.
+So `deployment.yaml` should create a deployment in kubernetes.
 The same fore `service.yaml` and `ingress.yaml`.

 `_helpers.tpl` can be used to define functions to get release names, concatinated with other info.
 `NOTES.txt` is the info printed in the cli after an install or upgrade of an release, usually used to give usefull commands the user can run to access the pods.